How Sales Reps Use G2 to Close More Deals & Work Less

 What is sales productivity?

-Sales productivity measures the efficiency of your sales team by comparing outputs like revenue and closed deals to inputs like time, headcount, and resources.
+Sales productivity measures the efficiency of your sales team by comparing outputs — revenue and closed deals — to inputs like time, headcount, and resources.
 Higher productivity means generating more revenue with the same or fewer resources.

 How can sales teams reduce time spent on admin?

-Centralizing knowledge in a searchable platform, automating RFP and questionnaire responses, and reducing unnecessary approval workflows are the three highest-impact ways to give reps more selling time.
-The goal is to eliminate every task that does not directly contribute to advancing a deal.
+Centralizing knowledge in a searchable platform, automating RFP and questionnaire responses, and reducing unnecessary approval workflows are the three highest-impact moves.
+The goal is to eliminate every task that does not directly advance a deal.

 What tools improve sales productivity?

-CRM systems, sales engagement platforms, knowledge management tools, and AI-powered response automation platforms each address different productivity bottlenecks.
-The most impactful tools are ones that reduce the time between a buyer's request and your team's response.
+CRM systems, sales engagement platforms, knowledge management tools, and AI-powered response automation each address different bottlenecks.
+The most impactful tools reduce the time between a buyer's request and your team's response.

 How do you calculate sales productivity?

 The simplest formula is revenue per rep over a given period.
-For a more nuanced view, track revenue per selling hour, which accounts for how much time reps actually spend on customer-facing activities versus internal tasks.
+For a more nuanced view, track revenue per selling hour.
+This accounts for how much time reps actually spend on customer-facing activities versus internal tasks.

 Stop Losing Hours to the Wrong Work

-If your team's biggest productivity drain is the response cycle, whether that is RFPs, security questionnaires, or technical evaluations, see how Iris can help.
+If your team's biggest productivity drain is the response cycle — RFPs, security questionnaires, or technical evaluations — see how Iris can help.
 Book a demo.

 Share this post